FIA Super Licence: Costs

 The FIA charges the licence holder an annual fee.
 According to a report from the BBC, the cost of maintaining a super licence rose by an average of £8,700 in 2009, with an extra charge of €2,100 per point earned in 2008—up from €447 per point in 2007.
 In 2009, Lewis Hamilton paid £242,000 for his licence for the season.

 Increasing the cost of the super licence represented a significant policy shift for the FIA's then-president Max Mosley, who wrote in February 2009 that drivers should "race elsewhere if they were unable to pay for their super licences" in response to reports that drivers were unhappy with the cost of their super licences and even refusing to sign their super licence contracts.
 Later on March 23, after Mosley met with representatives from the Grand Prix Drivers' Association, the FIA issued a statement: "Following a very positive meeting between FIA President Max Mosley and representatives of the Grand Prix Drivers' Association (GPDA), a proposal will be made to the World Motor Sport Council to revise super licence fees for drivers in the 2010 championship".

-However, in November 2012, the FIA announced that it would increase the cost of the super licence once again.
+In November 2012, however, the FIA announced that it would increase the cost of the super licence once again.
 According to McLaren team principal Martin Whitmarsh, the proposed increase would lead to a basic fee of €10,000 ($12,800) for the super licence plus €1,000 ($1,280) for each World Championship point.
 2009 Formula 1 World Driver's Champion Jenson Button objected to the increase, and expressed his position that all current F1 drivers should pay the same flat fee for their super licences:

 Personally I don't feel that we should be paying different super licence fees for different drivers and different point situations.
 I mean, when you get your licence to drive on the road, because you do more miles you don't pay more for it, do you?
 And you don't pay more for a licence in any other category because you've got a better car or whatever, so it should be a flat fee.